Simon Sollier: Club career

 Born in the 5th arrondissement of Paris on 6 April 1890, (Note: Some sources wrongly claim that he was born on 2 October 1891.)
-Sollier first played for Club athlétique de Paris 14, a team based in the 14th arrondissement of Paris and which was affiliated with the USFSA, joining its first team in 1908, but in the following year, he joined the ranks of CA Vitry, which was affiliated with the FCAF.
-Together with Henri Vascout and Étienne Jourde, he played a crucial role in the CA Vitry team that won back-to-back FCAF Championships in 1910 and 1911, which qualified the club to compete in the Trophée de France, reaching the 1910 final, which they lost 0–2 to Patronage Olier.
+Sollier first played for Club athlétique de Paris 14, a team based in the 14th arrondissement which was affiliated with the USFSA.
+He joined its first team in 1908, but in the following year, he joined the ranks of CA Vitry, which was affiliated with the FCAF.
+Together with Henri Vascout and Étienne Jourde, he played a crucial role in the CA Vitry team that won back-to-back FCAF Championships in 1910 and 1911.
+This qualified the club to compete in the Trophée de France; they reached the 1910 final and lost 0–2 to Patronage Olier.

 Sollier was described as having "a good kick, played with composure, quickly".
-At the end of 1911, Sollier was sent to Nancy to do his military service, thus disappearing from the Vitry's line-ups, returning to the football world two years later, in 1913, but this time with a more modest club, Etoile du XIIIème.
+At the end of 1911, Sollier was sent to Nancy to do his military service, thus disappearing from Vitry's line-ups.
+He returned to football two years later, in 1913, this time with a more modest club, Etoile du XIIIème.
 Outside football, Sollier worked as a typographer in a printing works.

 International career

-On 22 May 1909, the 19-year-old Sollier earned his first (and only) international caps against England amateurs, which ended in a 0–11 loss.
-Sollier and Gaston Brébion, the two fullbacks of France, were blamed for this humiliating result by the local press, who stated that they were the team's weak point, "especially in the first half, where they committed serious mistakes and even managed two own goals"; the English sources of this match does not mention any own goal, but it is most likely referring to the opening goal of the match when he "screwed" a clearance, under the charge of Vivian Woodward, to whom the goal is traditionally attributed.
+On 22 May 1909, the 19-year-old Sollier earned his first and only international cap against England amateurs, which ended in a 0–11 loss.
+Sollier and Gaston Brébion, the two fullbacks of France, were blamed for this humiliating result by the local press, who stated that they were the team's weak point, "especially in the first half, where they committed serious mistakes and even managed two own goals".
+The English sources for this match do not mention an own goal; the reference is probably to the opening goal of the match, when Sollier "screwed" a clearance under the charge of Vivian Woodward, to whom the goal is traditionally attributed.

-The following year, Sollier played a further three friendly matches for France, all of which ended in losses, including a heavy 1–10 defeat at the hands of England, although the local press stated that he "had very sure saves" and even that he "lived up to his reputation and saved difficult situations".
-His fifth and last selection came against Hungary, which ended in yet another loss (0–3), and this time he was criticized by the journalists, who suggested that he had to give a gift to the FCAF's leaders, the Chailloux brothers (Henri and Louis).
+The following year, Sollier played a further three friendly matches for France, all of which ended in losses.
+This included a heavy 1–10 defeat to England, although the local press stated that he "had very sure saves" and even that he "lived up to his reputation and saved difficult situations".
+His fifth and last selection came against Hungary, which ended in yet another loss (0–3); this time he was criticized by journalists, who suggested that he had to give a gift to the FCAF's leaders, the Chailloux brothers (Henri and Louis).

 Later life

-Mobilized at the outbreak of World War I as a sargeant in 103e Regiment d’infanterie, Sollier was captured on 22 August 1914, in Ethé, in Wallonia, during the so-called Battle of the Frontiers.
-He was held in Cassel, being released only four years later, on 20 July 1918, due to suspicions about him having tuberculosis.
+Sollier was mobilized at the outbreak of World War I as a sergeant in the 103rd Infantry Regiment.
+He was captured on 22 August 1914, in Ethé, in Wallonia, during the Battle of the Frontiers.
+He was held in Cassel and was released four years later, on 20 July 1918, with suspected tuberculosis.